-- Bears Are Bad News: Merlin takes Shin out demon hunting when he's 10 years old.
-However, Shin acts so quickly that he's unable to assist, and his classmates are in shock that he killed one already, even though he didn't think it was such a big deal.
+- Bears Are Bad News: Merlin takes Shin out demon hunting when he's 10 years old, the demon in question turning out to be one of these.
+However, Shin acts so quickly that Merlin is unable to assist, and his classmates are in shock that he's killed one already, even though he didn't think it was such a big deal.

 - Berserk Button: Played for laughs, as Shin seemingly dislikes his shoulder getting patted by someone else.
-Played straight whenever Sicily being put in danger.
+Played straight with Sicily being put in danger.

 - Cool Old Guy: Merlin, who was one of the first people to take down a demonized human who had wreaked havoc on a town and killed lots of people before he arrived.

-- The Corruptor: Kurt was a self-confident but otherwise normal student until he met Professor Strohm.
-Whether his new attitude stemmed from an impressionable mind, magical manipulation or a combination of the two, it becomes fairly obvious that Kurt was deliberately moulded into the kind of person we meet in the story.
+- The Corruptor: Kurt was a self-confident but otherwise normal student until he met Professor Schtrom.
+Whether his new attitude stemmed from an impressionable mind, magical manipulation, or a combination of the two, it becomes fairly obvious that Kurt was deliberately moulded into the kind of person we meet in the story.

 - Dandere: Sicily von Claude is a rather shy and timid girl who is rather soft-spoken and polite towards other people.
 She also goes on an outburst when it comes to embarrassing situations.

-- Demon of Human Origin: Humans with magic ability become demons when they go berserk, individual who already a demon like Oliver Strom can also turn others into one as well, like what he did to Kurt.
+- Demon of Human Origin: Humans with magic ability become demons when they go berserk.
+Individuals who are already demons, such as Oliver Schtrom, can also turn others into one as well, like what he did to Kurt.

-- Downer Beginning: Much like some Isekai protagonists, Shin was hit by a truck while home from work back on his original homeworld.
-When got reincarnated, his new family was massacred by the monsters.
-Fortunately, an old wanderer named Merlin adopted him and raised him as a son.
+- Downer Beginning: Like many Isekai protagonists, Shin was hit by a truck and died while on his way home from work, back on his original homeworld.
+Then when he gets reincarnated, his new family is massacred by monsters.
+Fortunately, an old wanderer named Merlin adopts him and raises him as a (grand)son.

 - Grumpy Old Man: A female version.
-Melinda Bowen often nags if Shin does something careless.
+Melida Bowen often nags if Shin does something careless.

 - Happily Adopted: Shin is truly happy when he gets adopted as a grandson of Merlin Walford, despite his grandfather telling him the truth: that he is adopted and his parents were killed.
 This is due to both his adoptive grandfather and grandmother taking good care of him.

-- Hair-Trigger Temper: Melinda mostly nags a lot because of either Shin or Merlin's carelessness.
+- Hair-Trigger Temper: Melida mostly nags a lot because of either Shin or Merlin's carelessness.

-- Living Legends: Both Merlin Walford and his wife Melinda Bowen were hailed as the legendary heroes of Earlshide Kingdom after they defeated a legendary demon in the past and are still living today as Shin's adoptive grandparents.
+- Living Legends: Both Merlin Walford and his wife Melida Bowen were hailed as the legendary heroes of Earlsheid Kingdom after they defeated a legendary demon in the past, and are still living today as Shin's adoptive grandparents.

-- Look Both Ways: Before reincarnating in a fantasy world and being adopted by Merlin, Shin died after he got hit by a truck in his original world.
+- Look Both Ways: Before reincarnating in a fantasy world and being adopted by Merlin, Shin died after being hit by a truck in his original world.

-- Off with His Head!: Shin does this to a demon bear, and later is forced to do this to a demonized Kurt.
+- Off with His Head!: Shin does this to a demon bear, and later is forced to do the same to a demonized Kurt.

-- Overshadowed by Awesome: Shin compared to just about anyone else.
-During the school entrance exams, he's shocked by how weak the other student's spells are.
-When it's his turn, he tries to hold back, but basically destroys all the targets the other students barely scratched.
+- Overshadowed by Awesome: Just about anyone else, compared to Shin.
+During the school entrance exams, he's shocked by how weak the other students' spells are.
+When it's his turn, he tries to hold back, but still winds up destroying all the targets that the other students barely even scratched.

-- Our Demons Are Different: Demons are creatures that lost control of their magic.
+- Our Demons Are Different: Demons are creatures that have lost control of their magic, vastly enhancing their physical abilities but also driving them berserk.
 While this mostly applies to animals, humans are not exempt from this, either.

 - Politically Incorrect Villain: When Sicily rejects Kurt's engagement proposal, Kurt ends up snapping and calling her a whore while saying that women's only job is to obey and please their men.

-- Reasonable Authority Figure: Diseum von Earlshide is the current king of Earlshide Kingdom.
+- Reasonable Authority Figure: Diseum von Earlsheid is the current king of Earlsheid Kingdom.
 He has a pretty relaxed personality towards Shin and sees him as his own nephew.
 He's also the person who enrolls Shin into the Magic Academy so that he can assess how different Shin is compared to other magically gifted people.
-It is also revealed that when Earlshide Kingdom were attacked by a demon in the past, Diseum tried his best to participate in the battle to reduce the casualties.
+It is also revealed that when Earlsheid Kingdom were attacked by a demon in the past, Diseum tried his best to participate in the battle to reduce the casualties.